Frequently Asked Questions

 How do I use my financial aid to pay for my books?

 this page.
 You must have a MyRIC ID to use this service.
 Applications are accepted one week before the start of each semester, and the application period closes after the semester has been in session for three weeks.
 Many student aid refunds are available by the end of the first week of each semester, so an alternate approach would be to wait for the refund and use it for book expenses.
+More information about using the credit refund advance for books can be obtained by calling or visiting the Financial Aid Office.

 Back to top